SamTuppen/Thesis-Frequency-Reconstruction/README.md

 _(To run the neural network on your graphics card you will need to install additional software, for example CUDA, that is available to find in the TensorFlow documentation: https://www.tensorflow.org/install/pip)_

-There are several scripts:
-1. `Full U-Net FBW.ipynb`: NN code with Filtering Before Windowing (FBW)
-2. `Full U-Net FAW.ipynb`: NN code with Filtering After Windowing (FAW), this code is mainly used when we wish to completely zero the missing frequency bands.
-3.

-Note: I intend to make these into `.py` files once everything runs correctly.
+Several minor variations of the script exist, but the main code has been included: `Neural Network Interpolation.ipynb`.

+Structure of the code:
+- Import packages
+- Define necessary parameters
+- Define functions
+- Load data and generate training/test samples
+- Build Neural Network
+- Fit the network to training data
+- Make predictions
+- QC

-Several of the above scripts have a CA-Unet sections, with is a Coordinate Attentive block that replaces the encoding blocks in the standard U-Net.
+Within the above script, a CA-Unet section can be found, with is a Coordinate Attentive block that replaces the encoding blocks in the standard U-Net.
 These blocks increase the training time, but help the network become more spatially aware of surrounding traces.
 In general I did not observe a great improvement, but I have left them in the code (commented out) in case anyone is interested in trying them.
 Original code in pyTorch: https://github.com/Andrew-Qibin/CoordAttention.
 Furthermore, the paper in which I found them being used on seismic data is: [Li, X., Wu, B., Zhu, X., & Yang, H. (2021).
 Consecutively Missing Seismic Data Interpolation based on Coordinate Attention Unet. _IEEE Geoscience and Remote Sensing Letters_, 19, 1-5](https://ieeexplore.ieee.org/document/9615194).

 The structure of the U-Net is as follows: